 The gerund tense in Italian uses the verb stare, to stay, while English uses to be.
 Sta is basically the third person singular present conjugation of stare (that’s a mouthful!).

 Less common ways to say it’s raining in Italian

 Piove and sta piovendo are not the only translations for this phrase.
 Although less common, there are other ways to say it’s raining outside, such as è piovoso and c’è la pioggia.

 C’è la pioggia literally means “there is rain”.

 However, 9 times out of 10, you will hear either piove or sta piovendo.

 Kinds of rain in Italian

-Last but not least, I’d like to teach you a few words and expressions you can use for describing rain in Italian.
+Last but not least, I’d like to teach you some words and expressions that you can use to describe rain in Italian.

 To rain heavily